billyrl-code/TED/ReadMe.txt

 Telegram link: t.me/BRLC1

 Info about the Dev
-I'm almost 16 years old when making this file.
+I'm 16 years old when making this file.
 Originally this program was a C++ program then i turned it into a VB program.
 I also made multiple text encrypter TED, GTF, GTE, GFE and ATED.
 I been coding less than 1 year.

 TED is for pc, latop, or a phone with a c++ compiler GTF is for pc, latop, or a phone with a c++ compiler